vatsimph/learn/README.md

 Once the verification is finish, you can now modify the plugin contents by forking this repository and pulling a request for merging.

-### Setup

-1. Download the latest Python 3 version (https://www.python.org/downloads/)
-2. Clone this repository.
-3. Install the requirements using the command `pip install -r requirements.txt` in the repository.

 ### Editing
 In the `docs` folder, you can make and edit pages.